cevi/automatic_walk-time_tables/python_program/Readme.md

 the ```main.py``` you can specify the ```DEPARTURE_TIME```, ```GPX_FILE_PATH```, and ```VELOCITY``` as command-line arguments, see table bellow.

-Note: the script is only tested with GPX-files exported form SchweizMobil and form the official swisstopo app, but it should work with arbitrary GPX-files.
+Note: the script is only tested with GPX-files exported form SchweizMobil and from the official swisstopo app, but it should work with arbitrary GPX-files.

 ## Settings: Supported command-line args